Christians mark Good Friday as some holy sites reopen - WTMJ

 Last year, Jerusalem was under a strict lockdown, with sacred rites observed by small groups of priests, often behind closed doors.
 It was a stark departure from past years, when tens of thousands of pilgrims would descend on the city’s holy sites.

+This year, Franciscan friars in brown robes led hundreds of worshippers down the Via Dolorosa, retracing what tradition holds were Jesus’ final steps, while reciting prayers through loudspeakers at the Stations of the Cross.
+Another group carried a wooden cross along the route through the Old City, singing hymns and pausing to offer prayers.

-This year, the Church of the Holy Sepulchre, built on the site where Christians believe Jesus was crucified, died and rose from the dead, is open to visitors and expecting a few dozen.
-After the morning prayer service they will retrace Jesus’ final steps along the Via Dolorosa.
+The Church of the Holy Sepulchre, built on the site where Christians believe Jesus was crucified, died and rose from the dead, is open to visitors with masks and social distancing.

 “Things are open, but cautiously and gradually,” said Wadie Abunassar, an adviser to church leaders in the Holy Land.
 “In regular years we urge people to come out.
 Last year we told people to stay at home… This year we are somehow silent.”